ymartin59/java-kerberos-sfudemo/README.md

 # Java 8 Kerberos MS-SFU Demonstration Code

-This small Maven Java project demonstrates how to use Kerberos SFU extension implement in OpenJDK since version 8.
+This small Maven Java project demonstrates how to use Kerberos SFU extension implemented in OpenJDK since version 8.

 ## Background